-FORT SMITH (KFSM) — It’s been three years and five months since a Fort Smith man was charged with capital murder in the death of his ex-father-in-law, but he has yet to face a jury.
+FORT SMITH (KFSM) — A Fort Smith man who faces a capital murder charge in the death of his former father-in-law has yet to face jury.

-“There's not been any closure for us,” Angela Day said.
+“There's not been any closure for us,” said Angela Day, Underwood ex-wife.

-“Every three to six months, there's a new continuance,” Day said.
+“Every three to six months, there's a new continuance,” Day added.

-She said she’s afraid for her life.
-Day said she doesn’t believe her ex-husband planned to kill her father that night.
+Day explained she’s afraid for her life.
+She said she doesn’t believe her ex-husband planned to kill her father that night.
 Instead, she believes the bullets were intended for her, because she said Underwood stalked her after the divorce.

 “My dad had actually called me that evening after I had left the house,” Day said.
-“I guess right before it happened, and told me that, 'He's came by, he's asked where you were.
-I told him you left with a friend.'”
+“I guess right before it happened, and told me, "He's come by and he's asked where you were.
+I told him you left with a friend.""

 Court-ordered medical evaluations have found Underwood is not competent to stand trial because of the traumatic brain injury, which was the result of him shooting himself.

-“If you know you're going to go to prison for murdering somebody, how hard are you going to work to regain your memory in a situation like that?”
-Day said.
+“If you know you're going to go to prison for killing somebody, how hard are you going to work to regain your memory in a situation like that?”
+Day asked.